• Skip to main content

 You have likely seen METs on treadmills and wondered.

-METs is an acronym and means ‘Metabolic Equivalent of a given Task’.
+METs is an acronym and represents ‘Metabolic Equivalent of a given Task’.

 Whether running, swimming, lifting weights, or doing jumping jacks, there are standard METs for strength training and aerobic exercise.